tom-power/cotw-trophy-viewer/README.md

 - `fur type` don't know how to get names, including ids in the grid for now as a reminder
 - `animal type` these are mapped, if you have an animal in your lodge without a name please shout
+- `medals` these come from `ScoreRank` in the `trophy_lodges_adf`, if you see some inaccuracy please shout
-- `medals` these are mapped, if you see some inaccuracy please shout
+- `difficulty` these are mapped, if you see some inaccuracy please shout
 - [Parque Fernando lodge](https://thehuntercotw.fandom.com/wiki/Missions/Parque_Fernando_Missions#Main_Missions) don't know if this shows up or not as haven't got to it in the game

 ## Questions